antononcube/Raku-Lingua-NumericWordForms/README.md

 - A string comprised of numeric word forms separated by ";"

 - A list or an array of strings

+The language can be specified as a second positional argument or with the named argument "lang".
+In addition to the names of the supported languages the value of the language argument can be also `Whatever` or "Automatic".

 Here are corresponding examples: